 Research Cores for Scientists

-At Target ALS, we remove the barriers that slow scientific progress.
-Our Research Cores, established in 2014, are purpose-built to give any scientist and/or clinician worldwide with an idea to advance ALS research, whether in academia or pharma/biotech, no-strings-attached expedited access to high-quality, standardized tools, data, and expertise.
+Our Research Cores, established in 2014, are built to provide support for any scientist or clinician worldwide who has an idea to advance ALS research.
+These resources, which are available to people across academia, pharma, and biotech, offer no-strings-attached and expedited access to high-quality, standardized tools, data, and expertise.

 6